Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 Today, over 200 million people speak Bahasa Indonesia, a standard form of Malay.

 The standard version came from the language of its capital, Jakarta (Island of Java).
-The two vital languages, Javanese and Sundanese, have also influenced.
+The two vital languages, Javanese and Sundanese, have also been influenced.

-5 Reasons to learn Bahasa Indonesia
+5 Reasons to Learn Bahasa Indonesia

 There are many excellent reasons to learn Indonesian.
 Here are the top five advantages of learning Bahasa Indonesia.